Last update: July 2021

 Open Banking beyond Europe

-Australia is one of the countries that have taken most inspiration from the British experience in implementing Open Banking.
+Australia is one of the countries that have taken the most inspiration from the British experience in implementing Open Banking.
 In this respect, the Australian Government issued a report with 50 suggestions related to the implementation of Open Banking.
-It has set the first phases for large banks to open up their data in July 2019.
+It set the first phase for large banks to open up their data in July 2019.

 The attitude of the Japanese Government regarding Open Banking is notable because of its discretion.
-However, PSD2 coming into force in Europe has led to the Amended Japanese Banking Act to request that banking institutions create APIs to collaborate with FinTech firms in coming years.
-At least 80 institutions are forecast to get on board with open APIs by 2020.
+However, PSD2 coming into force in Europe has led to the Amended Japanese Banking Act to request that banking institutions create APIs to collaborate with FinTech firms in the coming years.

 Open Banking has reached New Zealand through the Payments NZ association, and a test run in which all of the main banks in the country took part.
 This is an experience that draws inspiration from the UK initiative.

 On a global scale, nine years ago an initiative was created to promote open-source code in order to develop the APIs necessary to implement Open Banking.